Alfresco/docs-alfresco/content-services/latest/tutorial/sso/saml.md

 If Content Services for iOS is required then a client needs to be created for it in the Keycloak to enable SSO capability.
 The redirect URI is preconfigured for the mobile application using the operating system it is installed on, which means that the **Valid Redirect URIs** value in the Keycloak must match this value.

-1. Sign in to the administrator console of the Keycloak as an administrator.
-The URL of the Keycloak administrator console is `https://keycloak.example.com/auth/admin`.
+1. Sign into the Keycloak Administration Console (Keycloak Admin Console).
 2. Create a new client for the mobile application under the `Alfresco` realm or the realm you created in [step 1](#step-1-configure-a-realm-and-clients) and set at least the following in the **Settings** tab:

     * A unique and identifiable **Client ID**.
 The default value is `alfresco-ios-acs-app`.